 “Childhood memories run deep,” I said.
 “Turn up the gas.”

 I have my plier-wielding, childhood dentist to thank for my usual cool and calm.
-I remember telling myself, as the early 1960s drill plundered into my milk white tooth, that the pain was nothing compared to being eaten by a lion in a jungle.
+I remember telling myself, as the early 1960s drill plundered into my milk white tooth, that the pain was nothing compared to being eaten by a lion or having my leg sawn off without anaesthetic in a jungle.
 It worked.
 Instant calm.

 That old dentist even taught me a bit about dreams and reality when he knocked me out with gas to remove a particularly painful tooth.
 I had a kind of lucid dream.
 I was tracing a maze, the kind you got in kids’ puzzle books, and every time the dental assistant lifted one of my eyelids to check the anaesthesia, the dentist’s face appeared in my maze.
 I was out and not out, dreaming and awake, listening to the conversation, the crack and snap of my tooth being lifted out of its swollen socket.